Akiflow Alternatives: We Tested the Best 10 Apps in 2026

 What I disliked

-- There’s no free plan, and the price is higher than Akiflow if you’re solo.
+- There’s no free plan, and the price is high if you’re solo.

 - It takes a lot of setup - you need to add deadlines, priorities, and time estimates to get the most out of it.